ObEngine/ObEngine/README.md

 function Local.Init()
   -- Set the animation for when the goat is flying to the right (You can imagine it already right ?)
   This:Animator():setKey("GOAT_FLYING_LEFT");
-  This:setInitialised(true); -- You need this line for every object that is visible in-game end
+end

 function Local.Update(P) -- P is a table that contains every events parameters (here parameters for update)